appium/appium-xcuitest-driver/docs/guides/troubleshooting.md

     - It might be necessary to coordinate element selection via `acceptAlertButtonSelector`/`dismissAlertButtonSelector` settings in [Settings](../reference/settings.md)
 - Activate `com.apple.springboard` with [`mobile: activateApp`](../reference/execute-methods.md#mobile-activateapp) before interacting with dialogs

+[`mobile: activeAppInfo`](../reference/execute-methods.md#mobile-activateappinfo) helps to understand what application (bundleId) is considered as active for the XCUITest driver.

 ## Leftover Application Data on Real Devices

 There might be a situation where application data is present on the real device, even if the